heandroro/spring-boot-4-poc/README.md

 Docker-based tests (Testcontainers)

-- Repository integration test (`CustomerRepositoryTest`) uses Testcontainers (MongoDB).
+- Repository integration test (`CustomerRepositoryIT`) uses Testcontainers (MongoDB).
 It is disabled by default and only runs when the environment variable `ENABLE_DOCKER_TESTS=true` is set.
 - To run it, ensure Docker is running and execute:

 ```bash